-All instruction will take place in the Architecture studios and labs at the Azrieli School of Architecture & Urbanism.
+All instruction will take place in the architecture studios and labs at the Azrieli School of Architecture & Urbanism.
 There will also be field trips to external locations.

 Who is the Program Director?

 - Describe your interest in the program.
-We would like you to use this opportunity to tell us about yourself, and why you have an interest in an architectural education.
+Tell us about yourself and why you have an interest in pursuing an architectural education.

-- Please include a resume or CV, which includes your professional, academic and extra-curricular achievements.
-Also include honours, awards, registrations, and all relevant achievements.
+- Please include a resume or CV that lists professional, academic, and extra-curricular achievements.
+Include honours, awards, registrations, and all relevant accomplishments.

-- Please include one recent visual representation that showcases your aptitude for a studio based design program.
-This can be of any medium, as long as it’s an original 2-dimensional piece, no larger than 11″×17″.
+- Please include one recent visual representation of your work that showcases your aptitude for a studio-based design program.
+The image can be of any medium, as long as it’s an original piece, no larger than 11″×17″.
 Examples include drawing, painting, etching, photography, an image produced through a digital program, a photograph of a 3D object that you’ve built, or other work.

 There is a non-refundable application fee of $45.
 A non-refundable deposit of 50% of the program cost is due on April 9.
 After April 9, the non-refundable deposit is due two weeks after being accepted into the program.
-The balance of the amount owing will be due by May 10 to keep your spot.
+The balance of the amount owing will be due by May 8 to keep your spot.

 What is the cancellation policy?

-- Cancellation by May 17, inclusive: a refund of 40% of your full payment will be issued.
+- Cancellation by May 6 inclusive: a refund of 50% of the cost of the full tuition will be issued.

 The registration fee covers some studio supplies and access to computer software while enrolled in the program.

 It does not cover:

-Housing and Transportation costs: Participants will cover their housing and transportation costs, including a field trip to Montreal.
+Housing and transportation: Participants will cover their housing and transportation costs, including a field trip to Montreal.

 U-PASS: Studio First is a non-credit course hence participants are not eligible to obtain a U-Pass.
-Participants leaving off-campus will need to arrange for their own transportation.
+Participants living off-campus will need to arrange for their transportation.

 Access to summer school services: STUDIO FIRST is a non-academic program; therefore participants are not considered to be registered students at the university.
-Participants who are current students at the university will get access to services just like any other non summer students of the university.
+Participants who are current Carleton students will get access to services just like any other non-summer students of the university.

-Studio First is a non-credit course at the university.
-Participants enrolled in Studio First are not considered to be registered in a university course.
+STUDIO FIRST is a non-credit course at the university.
+Participants enrolled in STUDIO FIRST are not considered to be registered in a university course.
 Participants will receive a certificate of completion at the end of the program.

 Applicants to Carleton’s M.Arch program will have to follow all requirements and deadlines posted by Graduate Studies.
 Please refer to the M.Arch webpage for more details.

-What are the requirements for graduate school application portfolio?
+What are the requirements for a graduate school application portfolio?

-Each school has its own set of requirements.
+Each school has its own requirements.
 Please refer to the information on the How to Apply webpage for Carleton’s requirements.